nexusgx/Codiad-Theme-Gray-And-Light/README.md

-# Gray and White theme for Codiad
+# Gray and Light theme for Codiad

 Download as ZIP and unzip folder into the themes folder of your Codiad installation